Program Eligibility & Requirements

 - Be ECFMG certified by the time of starting residency, which documents the readiness of international medical graduates to enter US residency programs accredited by the ACGME by meeting specific medical education credential requirements and examination requirements.

-- Have a passing score on USMLE Step I and Step II exams within two attempts for each step, and within the last two years.
+- Have a passing score on USMLE Step 1 and Step 2 exams within two attempts for each step and within the last two years.

 - Our institutional policy, which values diversity and inclusiveness, is to sponsor H1 and J1 visas, and we are exempt from the H1 cap.